 Today’s job market is very competitive.
 As a result, most hiring managers check everyone’s past to protect the company from hiring employees with questionable backgrounds.

-Most employers will conduct a PA employment background check before making a job offer.
 Do you have a summary offense criminal history?
 If so, you may not get past the initial job application stage.
 Don’t let this happen to you.

 What is a Summary Offense?